ArminJo/ServoEasing/README.md

 ![Arduino plot](https://github.com/ArminJo/ServoEasing/blob/master/pictures/ServoEasing-Linear-Cubic-Circular.png)

 ## OneServo example
 This example moves one Servo with different speeds and using blocking and interrupt commands.
-The internal LED blinks when using interrupt based commands
+The internal LED blinks when using interrupt based commands.

 ## TwoServo and ThreeServo examples
 This example shows how to move 2 or 3 servos synchronized or independently.